fastcode-inc/custom-table/README.md

 }
 ```
 ```
-After adding the MatTableExtModule to your application, Now you have to add path of assets of table into your application.
+After adding the MatTableExtModule to your application, add the path of assets of table to your application.
-Add following into your angular.json file under build and test(if required) {
+Add the following to your angular.json file under build and test (if required).
+ {
    "assets": [
      {